Scottsburg, Oregon

 Scottsburg is an unincorporated community in Douglas County, Oregon, United States.
 It is along the Umpqua River and Oregon Route 38, and is about 20 mi from the Pacific Ocean.
-It was once a growing town but after a large flood in December 1861 the town declined.
+It was once a growing town but after the Great Flood of 1862 the town declined.
 Scottsburg was named for pioneer Levi Scott.

 The city is located at what was the headwaters of navigation on the Umpqua River, some 20 mi from the ocean.
 For a short time in the 1850s and 1860s, it was a seaport servicing the interior of Southern Oregon.

 Scottsburg was a transfer point for a stage line that ran from Drain, Oregon to Scottsburg.
 Once at Scottsburg, travelers boarded a steamboat and travelled down river to Gardiner, Oregon.